 “Folk music in the United States – mostly based on Anglo-Saxon and African roots, but also including numerous ethnic styles and sources from throughout the world – has had a varied and complex scope and lineage, including the blues, minstrel tunes, Victorian parlor songs, spirituals and gospel tunes, hillbilly/country/cowboy/western songs, calypsos, pop folk, folk-rock, ethnic, bluegrass, and a range of so much more.”

 Already in the late 1950s folk music turned out to be a successful product for the record companies, bands like the Kingston Trio and the Weavers sold thousands of copies; several new labels were founded and specialized in that genre.
 Simultaneously, so-called “authenticity” – as the songs were often introduced to have originated in a rural/working class environment – was desperately tried to recreate on the packaging of the folk music products.
 “The hootenanny craze of 1964, for example, spawned such items as a candy bar, pinball machine, bath powder, paper dolls, Halloween costumes, and beach towels.
-Such a wide range of images will give a broad and complex picture of the impact that folk music and folk musicians had in transforming pubic styles and scope into the 1970s.”
+Such a wide range of images will give a broad and complex picture of the impact that folk music and folk musicians had in transforming public styles and scope into the 1970s.”

 The emphasis of this large-scale book is clearly on the visual aspects of the topic.
-Particular attention is given to the 1960s, when the folk revival picked up speed and seemingly anywhere in the US, from New York City to San Francisco people met permanently to sing and celebrate folk songs and country songs, perform ballads of cotton pickers, miners, laborers and railway men.
+Particular attention is given to the 1960s, when the folk revival picked up speed and seemingly anywhere in the US, from New York City to San Francisco people met to sing and celebrate folk songs and country songs, perform ballads of cotton pickers, miners, laborers and railway men.
 At least, this impression is transported in the many different designs where cowboys, miners, lumberjacks, barn dancers, fiddlers, and banjo pickers have a special place on the covers of the many promotional products.

 Highly informative reading and a feast for folklorists and product designers alike.